The Chicago Parks Foundation's mission is to build a stronger community dedicated to supporting and conserving our city's parks

 FUNDRAISING CPF raises funds for Chicago park programs and projects via our signature special events, Bank of America Chicago Marathon charity team, bench dedication program, and seasonal giving campaigns.

 FISCAL SPONSORSHIP CPF often takes on the role of "fiscal sponsor" for individuals, businesses, and organizations who want to make an impact on the parks but do not have their own 501c3 status.
-We provide administrative oversight to ensure that their donations are successfully stewarded, and we receive a modest fee for our services.

 TELLING THE STORY People make their parks, and every Chicago community has a unique story.
 CPF fosters positive, productive energy by sharing these park stories.
 Check out highlights on our Seeing Green Blog, and join us in spreading the #ParkLove!